 Ohio won’t tax your profits.

-We’ve eliminated corporate income and franchise taxes.
-Zero tax on corporate income means reduced operating costs and enhanced profit margins for your business.
+We’ve eliminated corporate profit and franchise taxes.
+Zero tax on corporate profit means reduced operating costs and enhanced profit margins for your business.

 No taxes on new machinery and equipment.